Anello-Photonics/docs-A1/getting_started_quick.rst

 You will see *System Status* at the top, showing the Connection, NTRIP, and Logging status.

-2.3 Connect to the A-1
+2.3 Connect to the EVK
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Use the arrow keys to select *Connect* and press enter.
 Select *COM* then *Auto* to auto-detect the unit.